Ascott557/dataprime-assistant/README.md

 - Docker and Docker Compose
 - OpenAI API Key
-- Coralogix Account with AI Center enabled
+- Coralogix Account with AI Center enabled you can sign up for a free trial here https://dashboard.app.cx498.coralogix.com/#/signup

 > 📋 **All configuration is handled via a single `.env` file** - see `.env.example` for required variables!